Saur0o0n/PIDKiln/README.md

 I've already used "kind of" controller made on Linux server and cron procedures, and it was ok.. for a while.
 Then I bought cheap Chinese controller PC410, just to find out, it is missing most of required stuff (that original PC410 should have), and I already was accustom to be able to see everything over Internet.
 So I've made few attempts with Arduino - it was fine, but since I need remote access - ESP will be much better choice.
 I've started to work on ESP8266, but being afraid that I will be lacking some GPIOs - I've moved to ESP32.
 And since price difference is negligible, this is the platform of choice for this project.
 It is also beneficial, because it has build in flash memory, that I can use for all required data - without need of connecting additional SD cards.
-Since I had ESP-Wrover (not ESP32-Wroom), I've also utilised it's PSRAM - so you also need to have one with it.
+Since I had ESP-Wrover (not ESP32-Wroom), I've also utilised it's PSRAM, but since PIDKiln 1.2 you can also use Wroom module (see Wiki).

 MAX31855 comparing to more available MAX6675, is better choice since it allow us to work up to 1350C and it has 3,3V logic.